ronlu-o/EditKit/README.md

 ## Contributing

 Contributions are always welcomed!
 If you found a bug or have a great feature idea, please [open an issue here](https://github.com/ronlu-o/EditKit/issues) or submit a pull request.

+## Credits & Acknowledgments

+* **SRT to FCPXML converter** is based on [srt2fcpxml](https://github.com/GanymedeNil/srt2fcpxml) by GanymedeNil, ported to Python with browser compatibility and additional features.